- Diet & Weight Loss

 - Place the 12 inch pizza base on a firm surface.
 If you are using a base from frozen (recommended) it will defrost in the time it takes to complete the preparation.

 - If you are using lean bacon.
 In a frying pan without oil, fry your bacon for 2 or 3 minutes.
 This will release fat from the bacon.
-Remove bacon onto a plate and use kitchen towel to wipe away any surplus fat and then dice.
+Remove bacon onto a plate and use kitchen towel to wipe away any surplus fat and then dice it.

 - Thinly slice the mushrooms or if you are using canned mushrooms place them onto kitchen towel to remove excess moisture.

-- Place the anchovy onto a plate and firmly press kitchen towel onto them in order to remove excess olive oil and then dice.
+- Place the anchovy onto a plate and firmly press kitchen towel onto them in order to remove excess olive oil and then dice them.